COVID-19 (coronavirus) FAQs

 The Health Department for Northern Ireland has made a temporary amendment to Agenda for Change terms and conditions to allow overtime to be paid to bands 8 and above, where required for additional duties relating to COVID-19.

 In England, the NHS Trade Unions and NHS Employers have issued guidance to NHS employers outlining the issues that should be included in local policies on overtime during this period – including payment for additional hours for bands 8-9.

 The Welsh Government have confirmed that Welsh NHS organisations have discretion to pay overtime at time and a half to these bands where the additional activity relates specifically to the management of COVID-19.

 The RCN believes that where local policies are agreed, overtime payments for band 8-9 staff should be calculated on the same basis as for staff on bands 2 to 7.

 Please see our guidance on PPE.

 What if I’m pregnant?

 The RCN expects employers and occupational health departments to carry out (or review) pregnancy risk assessments for all pregnant workers.
 The assessment will look at your role, your work environment and the context of your health (including any underlying conditions).
-It must highlight any potential risks and, following the national guidance Coronavirus (COVID-19): advice for pregnant employees, take steps to remove the risk of harm to you and your unborn child.
+It must highlight any potential risks and take steps to remove the risk of harm to you and your unborn child.
+The NHS has produced guidance on Pregnancy and coronavirus (COVID-19) which includes a section on pregnancy and risk.
 Our COVID-19 and individual risk assessments guidance includes a template letter to help you request a pregnancy risk assessment.